Skip to main content

 It’s a good time to be a fantasy fan.
-TV is filled with epic series like House of the Dragon and His Dark Materials, while bookworms have countless novels to choose from.
+TV is filled with epic series like House of the Dragon, while bookworms have countless novels to choose from.

 If you’re looking for your next great fantasy series, look no further!
 Some of these series are classics, while others are new releases.
 Some are aimed at teens, while others are decidedly more mature.
-Whatever you’re looking for, here are 13 of the best epic fantasy novels out there.
+We’re assuming you already know about Lord of the Rings, but if you’re wondering what to read next, here are 18 of the best epic fantasy series out there.

 The Legacy of Orïsha Series by Tomi Adeyemi